salesforce/omakase/idea/readme.md

 Copyright
 ---------
-1. preferences -> Copyright -> Copyright Profiles
+1. preferences -> editor -> copyright -> copyright profiles
 2. click the '+' sign
 3. enter 'Omakase' as the name
 4. enter copyright text as follows: